Murray Pittock

 Murray G. H. Pittock MAE FRSE (born 5 January 1962) is a Scottish historian and cultural and textual scholar.
 He holds the position of Bradley Professor of Literature at the University of Glasgow and serves as Pro Vice-Principal at the university, where he has occupied senior roles, including Dean and Vice-Principal, since 2008.
 He led the University's involvement in the Kelvin Hall redevelopment project in collaboration with the City of Glasgow and the National Library of Scotland (kelvinhall.org.uk), and since 2016 has chaired Glasgow's early career development programme, which has been considered influential across the sector.

-Pittock has acted as lead or co-lead on various national and international partnerships, including with the Smithsonian Institution, and plays a significant role in the University of Glasgow's engagement with government and the cultural and creative industries (CCIs).
-He organised the 'Glasgow and Dublin: Creative Cities' summit at the British Embassy in Dublin in 2019, and contributed to the European network CIVIS through work on a European policy document concerning universities and civic engagement.
-He also delivered a masterclass on this topic at La Sapienza University, and he serves on the governing board of the European Alliance for Arts, Social Science and the Humanities (EASSH).
+Pittock has acted as lead or co-lead on various national and international partnerships, including with the Smithsonian Institution, and organised the 'Glasgow and Dublin: Creative Cities' summit at the British Embassy in Dublin in 2019, and he serves on the governing board of the European Alliance for Arts, Social Science and the Humanities (EASSH).

 In 2020, he authored a major report for the Scottish Government on the economic impact of Robert Burns, the findings of which were debated in the Scottish Parliament and have since been cited in policy discussions.
 In 2022, he was named Scotland's Knowledge Exchange Champion of the Year.